flutter/website/src/development/ui/advanced/splash-screen.md

 </style>
 ```

+Make sure that
-Make sure neither `io.flutter.embedding.android.SplashScreenDrawable` is set in
+`io.flutter.embedding.android.SplashScreenDrawable` is
+**not** set in your manifest, and that `provideSplashScreen`
-your manifest, nor is `provideSplashScreen` implemented, as these APIs are
+is **not** implemented, as these APIs are deprecated.
-deprecated.
-Doing so will cause the Android launch screen to fade smoothly into
+Doing so causes the Android launch screen to fade smoothly
-the Flutter when the app is launched and you may experience a crash.
+into the Flutter when the
+app is launched and the app might crash.

-Some apps may want to continue showing the last frame of the Android launch
+Some apps might want to continue showing the last frame of
-screen in Flutter.
-For example, this preserves the illusion of a single frame
+the Android launch screen in Flutter.
+For example,
+this preserves the illusion of a single frame
 while additional loading continues in Dart.
 To achieve this, the following
-Android APIs may be helpful:
+Android APIs might be helpful:

 {% samplecode android-splash-alignment %}
 {% sample Java %}